+chartr

+Replace letters in a sequence or set of sequences

-chartr Translating letters of a sequence
+Replace letters in a sequence or set of sequences.

-Translate letters of a sequence.

 '''

-S4 method for signature 'ANY,ANY,XString'
+$4 method for signature 'ANY,ANY,XString'

 chartr(old, new, x)

+replaceAmbiguities(x, new="N")

 '''

-old A character string specifying the characters to be translated.

-new A character string specifying the translations.

-x The sequence or set of sequences to translate.
-If x is an XString, XStringSet, called, otherwise the standard chartr R function is called.
+old A character string specifying the characters to be replaced. new \boldsymbol{A} character string specifying the replacements.
+It must be a single letter for replaceAmbiguities.
+X The sequence or set of sequences to translate.
+If x is an XString, XStringSet, XStringViews or MaskedXString object, then the appropriate chartr method is called, otherwise the standard chartr R function is called.